Wednesday, November 12, 2025

 America hated disbelievers in the Great White Way.
 Hippies, fags, black revolutionaries, Puerto Rican rebels, draft dodgers, poets, intellectuals, pacifists et al threatening Pax Americana.

 We abandoned our hometowns to repopulate the cities with no ambition to change a thing.
-We had no contact with the Silent Majority hiding in the suburbs.
-I joined the exodus in 1976 and moved from a split-level ranchhouse on the South Shore of Boston to an SRO hotel on West 11th Street in Manhattan.
+We cut almost all contact with the Silent Majority hiding in the suburbs.
+In 1976 I moved from a split-level ranchhouse on the South Shore of Boston to an SRO hotel on West 11th Street in Manhattan.
 A dump, but as my Irish Nana said, "Better a bad apartment with a good address than a penthouse in a slum."

 Decay was the city's next stage of evolution.